belighted/decidim-module-verifications_omniauth/README.md

 ## About

 Adds a new custom authorization options for the verifications workflow.
-This module introduce following authorization strategies:
+This module introduce `Saml` authorization strategy for [CSAM](https://www.csam.be/en/index.html).

-* Saml

-* CSAM
+Core utils were extracted from the [OpenSourcePolitics/decidim](https://github.com/OpenSourcePolitics/decidim/tree/alt/petition_merge) as an extension, to provide functionality without forking the decidim.

 ## How to install